Friday, November 4, 2016

 If ye continue (remain as one) in my word, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free.

 We live in a world of deception.
 And, as that word means, we don’t know it.
 But we can know the Truth that sets us free.
 And it is only the Lord that can truly reveal to us the deception we are in.

-Whether by our own natural ignorance (parable of the lost sheep), happenstance / circumstance (parable of the lost coin), our own choosing (parable of the lost son), we exist in deception.
+Whether by our own natural ignorance (parable of the lost sheep), happenstance / circumstance (parable of the lost coin), or our own choosing (parable of the lost son), we exist in deception.
 We see life through the filters of our upbringing, surroundings, and choices.
 And these filters define how we see and experience the world around us, others, and even the Lord.
 We see the world through these filters and those filters become our judgments.
 Hence why the Lord asks us not to judge others.
 The same filter I use to judge others is the same filter I use to interpret others judgments of me.

-When we rid of these filters, no longer are we seeing others and accepting ourselves as this fallen-world has trained us.
+When we rid ourself of these filters, no longer are we seeing others and accepting ourselves as this fallen-world has trained us.
 We get set free from any kinds of judgments because there becomes no reason to judge myself or anyone else.
 God our Father isn’t judging us, Christ isn’t judging us, the Holy Spirit isn’t judging us.